Victoria Mine, Michigan: 1771-1849

-Prehistoric mining pits indicate that the area was mined long before Europeans ever set foot in North America.
+Precontact mining pits related to the Old Copper complex indicate that the area was mined long before Europeans ever set foot in North America.
 Near this area was the location of a large piece of float copper, also known as the Ontonagon Boulder.
-Originally discovered by missionaries, the boulder sparked the interest of British investors.
+Originally known and revered by local Anishinaabe people, and later found and described by missionaries, the boulder sparked the interest of British investors.
 In 1771, Alexander Henry the elder, an early British explorer, was sent to open a mine along the banks of the Ontonagon River where the boulder had been found.
 The venture ultimately proved unsuccessful after the adit caved in due to the fact that they were mining into a river bank.
 After this, the project was abandoned and the site remained empty for the next seventy years.

 1849-1899

 In 1849, Christopher Columbus Cushing opened a mine not far from the area where Henry had attempted to dig.
 The Cushin Mine ran for about a year before the Forest Mine took over in 1850.
 Eight years later, the company reorganized as the Victoria Mining Company.
 The company experienced several disasters during this time.
 The first stamp mill was destroyed in a fire and the second washed away in a flood.
 After 1855, the mine was operated sporadically for a number of years.

 During this period of time, estimates show that 200 to 250 tons of copper were mined from the Victoria.
 The company shipped the copper to Calumet, Michigan, where it was smelted.

-In 1881, The former mining captain of the Nonesuch Mine, Thomas Hooper, assessed the state of the Victoria Mine and after pumping the water from the mine, he found it to be in disrepair.
+In 1881, the former mining captain of the Nonesuch Mine, Thomas Hooper, assessed the state of the Victoria Mine and after pumping the water from the mine, he found it to be in disrepair.
 Many of the tunnels and adits had collapsed and the support timbers were found rotted.
 He concluded that a large investment would be needed in order for the mine to run again.
 Because of this, it was not until the end of the nineteenth century that the mine finally reopened.